 Can pets eat Pretzel?

-Pretzels are baked yeast snacks made from flour, water, and salt and sold as soft bakery pretzels or hard crunchy sticks and twists.
-They are mainly refined carbohydrate and sodium.
-Pretzels are a snack food, not a pet nutrition staple.
-Traditional dough is often dipped in an alkaline solution before baking to create a darker crust and chewy texture.
+If a taste is offered, use only a tiny plain unsalted piece.
+Flavored varieties may include garlic or onion powder alongside the added salt.
+Avoid dips and cheese-coated varieties.
+Pretzels are baked yeast snacks made from flour, water, and salt, sold as soft bakery pretzels or hard crunchy sticks and twists.
+Primarily refined carbohydrate and sodium.
 Commercial versions can include extra salt, butter flavors, cheese powders, and seasoning blends.
-Flavored pretzels are usually much saltier than plain bread.
-Soft pretzels from food courts and stadiums are often served with cheese sauce, mustard, or sweet dips.
-Hard pretzel fragments can be swallowed in large dry pieces by quick eaters.
-Both forms are best kept minimal for pets.
-For pets, if a taste is offered, use only a tiny plain unsalted piece and avoid flavored pretzels and dips.
+Traditional dough is often dipped in an alkaline solution before baking.
+Soft pretzels from food courts are often served with cheese sauce, mustard, or sweet dips.
+Hard pretzel fragments can be swallowed in large dry pieces.

 P